icon

 These programs are usually detected because they could violate your privacy if they were installed without your knowledge!

-If anti-virus software wouldn't warn you, anybody could trick you into installing such software, or install it on your computer without your consent.
+If anti-virus software didn't warn you, anybody could trick you into installing such software, or install it on your computer without your consent.

-These warnings should be expected for the following types of applications:
+These warnings should be expected for software that:

-• Software that allows you to recover passwords, registration codes or other personal data
+• allows you to recover passwords, registration codes or other personal data

-• Software that monitors or logs Internet or network activity (sniffers)
+• monitors or logs Internet or network activity (sniffers)

-• Software that allows you to access or control your PC remotely
+• allows you to access or control your PC remotely

-• Software that acts as a server (FTP server, mail server etc.)
+• acts as a server (FTP server, mail server etc.)

-• Software that scans a network for available machines and ports
+• scans a network for available machines and ports

 In addition, many anti-virus programs will warn you about "hook" related dangers.
 A "hook" is a way for an application to capture keyboard input.
 This is often used for hotkeys (press some keyboard keys to start the app, or make it do something) and a common programming technique.
 Unfortunately the same type of technique is used by many keyloggers - they use the "hook" method to capture your keystrokes, instead of keyboard commands.